 The scheme was developed by the HCA in partnership with the District Council.
 The District Council secured funding for the scheme through the GFirst Local Enterprise Partnership Growth Deal.
 The construction is being project managed by Gloucestershire County Council.

 The spine road construction commenced in July 2016.
-The images below show the construction in June 2017.
+The images below show the construction in June and August 2017.

 Central Zone and College

 The Northern Quarter Central Zone (5.5ha) will be anchored by the new education campus.
 This development will provide up to 1200 students with some of the best education and training facilities within the country.
 It will also act as a catalyst for future investment through high quality offices and light industrial units and a hotel.
 High design standards will be established with all developments meeting the Northern Quarter design code requirements.